onap/policy-parent/docs/apex/APEX-OnapPf-Guide.rst

          .. container:: paragraph

-            The ApexOnapPf service is now running, sending heartbeat messages to dmaap (which will be received by PAP) and listening for messages from PAP on the dmaap topic specified.
+            The ApexOnapPf service is now running, sending heartbeat messages to Kafka (which will be received by PAP) and listening for messages from PAP on the Kafka topic specified.
 Based on instructions from PAP, the ApexOnapPf will deploy or undeploy policies on the ApexEngine.

          .. container:: paragraph